It's time to eliminate the ‘B word’ at work

 benefits of diverse and inclusive teams and a better workplace and bottom line

-Toth is president and CEO of the Network
+Toth is past president and CEO of the Network

 Views expressed in blogs, posts and user